manugarciaquismondo/ENPSGPU/README.md

 * **"results.txt"** is the file containing the results of the simulation.
 These results contain a header with a short briefing of the simulation (number of programs, simulation time, etc), along with the ending values of the variables.

-The software is available under GPL license version 3.0.
+This software is available under the GNU General Public License (GPL) version 3.0.
 More information can be found on the following papers:

 * M. García-Quismondo, L.F.
 Macías-Ramos, M.J.
 Pérez-Jiménez.
 Implementing Enzymatic Numerical